“I fast for greater physical and mental efficiency.”

-- Are recovering or have an eating disorder – first, develop a healthy relationship with food before you deprive yourself to achieve your health goals.
+Are recovering or have an eating disorder – first, develop a healthy relationship with food before you deprive yourself to achieve your health goals.

-- Experience adrenal fatigue since it can affect the way your body metabolizes food.
+Experience adrenal fatigue since it can affect the way your body metabolizes food.

 You shouldn’t do fasted training if you experience mental and/or physical fatigue during your workouts.

 Intermittent fasting has many benefits but it’s not practical if you enjoy eating smaller meals throughout the day.
 I enjoy eating only two meals a day so I have more time during the day to focus on efficient productivity.
 By not having to think about food all the time, my mind can focus on the important tasks at hand.

 The sense of mental clarity running on an empty stomach, in addition to meditation in the morning, helps me become present and productive throughout the day.

 I don’t recommend performing intermittent fasting every day.
-At most three days a week, I do intermittent fasting for 16 hours followed by high-intensity interval training with running or cycling.
+At most three days a week, I do intermittent fasting for 16 hours followed by high-intensity interval training with running, cycling, or swimming.

 As a result, my appetite gets suppressed with exercise and stomach shrinkage caused by intermittent fasting.

 I don’t enjoy performing heavy weightlifting workouts in a fasted state because my workouts tend to suffer from early fatigue.
 However, I encourage you to test it out and see what kind of results you get.

 Intermittent fasting combined with fasted training is an excellent way to drop fat quickly if you enjoyed too much food from a recent trip or special occasion.